Second order hydrodynamics based on effective kinetic theory and electromagnetic signals from QGP: Summary

 Further, using this causal hydrodynamic model, we explored the thermal dilepton and photon yields from prominent production sources in the presence of viscous modified distribution functions within longitudinal expansion of the QGP.
 This was done after calculating the thermal particle spectra by including the viscous modified single particle distribution functions.
 The effect of both shear and bulk corrections under this formalism is to enhance the dilepton and photon spectra.
 We also analyzed the impact of dissipation on yields by varying the value of invariant mass.
-Thermal particle yields were studied for different temperature dependent $\tau_R$ and we found that maximum enhancement is observed for the largest value of $\tau_R$ considered.
-We observe that the employment of constant relaxation time results in overestimation of thermal particle yields compared to realistic temperature dependent ones.
-Our results also indicate that thermal particle spectra in the presence of first order dissipative terms in the distribution function is well behaved.
-We would like to study thermal particle production by employing this causal second order hydrodynamic framework in the presence of Chapman-Enskog type viscous corrections, upto second order in momenta~\cite{Bhadury:2020ivo}.
-We leave this aspect for future study.
+Thermal dilepton and photon yields were studied for different temperature dependent $\tau_R$ and we found that maximum enhancement is observed for the largest value of $\tau_R$ considered.
+Our results also indicate that thermal dilepton and photon spectra in the presence of first order dissipative terms in the distribution function does not exhibit large corrections from the ideal case and is well behaved compared to the results using Grad's method~\cite{Bhatt:2011kx, Bhalerao:2013pza}.
+We also did a comparative study of the spectra calculated within EQPM hydrodynamic framework with that obtained in the absence of mean field terms, by employing a standard relativistic hydrodynamics.
+Our study indicates that the presence of interaction terms in the yield expressions suppress the thermal dilepton and photon spectra throughout the $p_T$ range.
+In future, we would like to study thermal dilepton and photon production by employing this causal second order hydrodynamic framework in the presence of Chapman-Enskog type viscous corrections, up to second order in gradients~\cite{Bhadury:2020ivo}.
+Further, it will be interesting to do a quantitative analysis with ($2+1$)-D hydrodynamics by varying the initial conditions.
+We leave these aspects for future study.